Vnukovo Airlines Flight 2806: Hijackers

-Chronology
+Incident

 Hijacking

+Prince Mohammad bin Abdulaziz International Airport in Medina, where the hijacked Tu-154 was forced to land.

 On March 15, 2001, a Tu-154M aircraft with tail number RA-85619 operated by Vnukovo Airlines performed charter flight VKO-2806 from Istanbul to Moscow on behalf of the travel company "Pan-Ukraine".
 At 14:57 Moscow time, the aircraft took off from Istanbul Atatürk International Airport.
-On board were 164 (according to other sources, 162) passengers (including 98 Russians) and 12 crew members.
-A few minutes after takeoff, while the airliner was still gaining altitude, Supyan Arsaev and his son, seated in row 7, stood up and headed towards the cockpit.
+On board were 164 (according to other sources, 162) passengers (including 98 Russian nationals) and 12 crew members.
+A few minutes after takeoff, while the airliner was still gaining altitude, the two Arsaevs, who were seated in row 7, got up from their seats and headed towards the cockpit.
 Flight attendants Khromov and Dmitriev, whom the hijackers asked to convey their demands to the crew, attempted to resist.
-As a result, Supyan Arsaev wounded Khromov in the abdomen with a stiletto, while Dmitriev managed to escape to the cockpit and warn the flight crew of the danger.
-The cockpit door lock was faulty, so to prevent the terrorists from breaking in, the flight engineers took turns holding the door handle manually for the next 22 hours.
+As a result, Supyan Arsaev stabbed Khromov in the abdomen with a stiletto, while Dmitriev managed to escape to the cockpit and warn the flight crew of the danger.
+The cockpit door lock was faulty, so to prevent the terrorists from breaking in, the crew members in the cockpit took turns holding the door handle manually for the next 22 hours.

-The terrorists ordered the passengers to stay in their seats and not resist, threatening to blow up the plane with a bomb that Iriskhan Arsaev was holding.
-They announced that the bomb was with a fourth terrorist (either non-existent or inactive until the end of the act), who was supposedly among the passengers.
+The terrorists ordered the passengers to stay in their seats and not resist, threatening to detonate a bomb, the dummy fuse of which was in the hands of Iriskhan Arsaev.
+They announced that the bomb was with a fourth terrorist, who was supposedly among the passengers, but in reality, either did not exist or did not reveal themselves until the end of the hijacking operation.
 The hijackers broke into the aircraft's fire extinguisher compartment and armed themselves with two small axes from the inventory.
 They also took knives from the galley.
-The hijackers communicated with the pilots via internal phone and demanded access to the cockpit.
-The crew sent a distress signal and attempted to return for an emergency landing in Istanbul, descending to 400 m, but the attempt was thwarted by the terrorists who threatened to blow up the plane.
+The hijackers contacted the pilots via intercom and demanded access to the cockpit.
+The crew sent a distress signal and attempted to return for an emergency landing in Istanbul, descending to 400 m, however, the landing approach was unsuccessful because the hijackers noticed the maneuver and threatened to blow up the plane.
 Later, Arsaev demanded the plane be redirected to Saudi Arabia or the United Arab Emirates.

 Further flight

-Refusing to allow the terrorists into the cockpit for their safety, the captain offered to land at any nearby Muslim country's airport for the terrorists to present their demands to the authorities.
+Having refused to allow the hijackers into the cockpit for their safety, the captain offered to land at an airport in any of the nearby Muslim countries for the terrorists to present their demands to the authorities on the ground.
 However, Arsaev reiterated that the plane must land only in Saudi Arabia or the UAE.
 The hijacked plane took a southeast course.
-Learning of the course change, the terrorists calmed down and stopped banging on the cockpit door.
+Learning of the course change, the terrorists calmed down and stopped trying to break into the cockpit.
 The plane flew 2,500 km through the airspace of Turkey, Cyprus, Egypt, and Saudi Arabia in search of a suitable airport for landing.
-Meanwhile, not wanting to take responsibility for rescuing hostages, the authorities of Egypt, Israel, and Syria refused to allow the Russian plane to land on their territory.
+Unwilling to take responsibility for the hostage rescue, the authorities of Egypt, Israel and Syria refused to allow the plane to land on their territory.